ordina-jworks/ordina-jworks.github.io/_posts/2018-10-07-kafka-stream-introduction.md

     }
 }
 ```
-This will subscribe to all the topics that start with 'stream_' on the kafka.
+This will subscribe to all the topics that start with 'stream_' on the Kafka.

 ### The main part